FusionAuth/homebrew-fusionauth/README.md

 Easy installation of FusionAuth via Homebrew.

 Simply install and start the services.
-Then navigate to http://localhost:9011 and follow the setup.
+Then navigate to http://localhost:9011 and follow the setup prompts.

 The following examples assume you will be installing both `fusionauth-app` and `fusionauth-search`.
 If you have access to another instance of Elasticsearch that meets the minimum requirement, you may omit the `fusionauth-search` service.